 Carnaval and New Year’s are major holidays in Brazil, with crowds and prices to match.
 If those details don’t dissuade you, joining in the revelry can be a once-in-a-lifetime experience.

 Thinking you’ll see abundant wildlife in the Amazon; the Pantanal is actually the place for that, although in the Amazon you’ll see lots of birds, fish, piranhas, and sometimes river dolphins.

 Relying on credit cards or ATMs; outside of São Paulo and Rio, be sure to have cash, in local currency.

 Sunset on Fernando de Noronha, the largest island in the same-named archipelago off the country’s northern coast.
 From August to December, the sun is perfectly framed by two hills (the Dois Irmãos) as it dips below the horizon.

 Samba is music made by the people, for the people; to be charged outrageous prices to hear it in a sterile environment surrounded only by rich gringoes completely misses the point—but that’s what you’ll get at one of the “samba houses” in Rio de Janeiro.
 Better to hear it on the street (such as in the very traditional Pedra do Sal neighborhood every Monday), or at one of the bars in the Lapa district, where locals and tourists mix.
-Anytime between August and Carnaval, we can also get you into a samba school’s rehearsal session for a truly authentic experience.
+Anytime between August and Carnaval, ask about visiting a samba school’s rehearsal session for a truly authentic experience.